telekom/testerra-skeleton/README.md

 ### Failure Corridor
 The skeleton shows you how to use `FailureCorridor` annotations and configuration in `test.properties`.

-## More demos of Testerra

-For more demos of extended Testerra features checkout https://github.com/T-Systems-MMS/testerra-demo.

 ## Code of Conduct